The Birds and the Cats

 Releasing her, Rusziné bit his lip and struggled to reply.

-With a glance at the Byāntite, she jumped onto her Great Hawk and they took off, climbing higher and higher.
+With a lingering glance at the Byāntite, she jumped onto her Great Hawk and they took off, climbing higher and higher.

-<< We're not going straight home, are we? >> Maergràvo asked her, << nor are we going straight to Camp Hope? >>
+<< We're not going straight home, are we? >> Maergràvo asked her, once he was sure they were beyond even Rusziné's hearing, << nor are we going directly to Byantē? >>

 23, Jylta 545 AFD